dankuck/vue-easeljs/README.md

 * text - string, the text to display.
 * x - number, horizontal position based on the origin of the parent component.
 Default: 0.
 * y - number, vertical position based on the origin of the parent component.
 Default: 0.

-Alignment:

-This is the only component that doesn't default alignment to center,center.
-This one defaults to center,alphabetical.
-The x value is the center of the text, and the y value is the bottom of an uppercase character.
-The values top and bottom are still available and work the same way as with other components.

 Example: